frictionlessdata/datapackage/json-table-schema/index.md

     -   `description`: A description for this field e.g. "The recipient of the funds"
     -   `type`: The type of the field (string, number etc) - see below for more detail.
-If type is not provided then the field defaults to the "string" type.
+If type is not provided a consumer should assume a type of "string".
     -   `format`: A description of the format e.g. "DD.MM.YYYY" for a date.
 See below for more detail.
     -   `constraints`: A constraints descriptor that can be used by consumers